DmitryMyadzelets/epicx/readme.md

     - [x] Check if the existing cell made from PEEK withstand 1MPa
     - [x] Check if CO2 can be liquified in the chamber
     - [x] Check if the cell's interfaces withstand 1MPa in the chamber
-    - [ ] Conduct an electrolysis process
+    - [ ] Conduct the electrolysis process
 - [x] Sketch the cell
     - [x] Possible two-step variants
     - [x] A separate CO2 condenser with the Peltiers